-The PSP posts extensive information to its website, which is only available in Greek.
-Therefore, PSP does not fully satisfy Principle 8 due to not having a bilingual (English) version of its website.
-The omission of an English version of the PSP website could cause a hurdle for potential Erasmus+ students.
+The PSP posts extensive information to its Greek version of its website, whereas the English website is incomplete.
+Therefore, the PSP does not fully satisfy Principle 8 due to not having identical information in Greek and English websites.
+This could cause a hurdle for potential Erasmus+ students.

 The faculty CVs are complete and contain their research areas of expertise, as well as their teaching and past teaching activities.
 This will facilitate students selecting their research advisor for completing their thesis.
-Although the PSP includes an indicative programme of study in the study guide, the potential course instructor information is missing.
-Moreover, there is no information on the weights of individual examinations used towards the student final course grade for all listed courses.
+Although the PSP includes an indicative programme of study in the study guide, the potential course instructor(s) information is missing.